toliyansky/scripting-utils/readme.md

 ### How to use
 1) Install scripting-utils.
 Execute one-line command from the Installation section above
 2) Create a shebang file (**without** the .java extension)
-3) Apply command `chmod +x your-file-name` to make it executable
-4) Write your Java code in the file (as in example below)
+3) Write your Java code in the file (as in example below)
 ```java
 #!/usr/bin/java --source 22 --enable-preview --class-path /Users/toliyansky/scripting-utils